exercism/python/concepts/comparisons/about.md

 >>> my_fav_numbers is your_fav_numbers
 True

-# The returned id will differ by system and python version.
+# The returned id will differ by system and Python version.
 >>> id(my_fav_numbers)
 4517478208